iron-io/docs/worker/reference/api/index.md

 #### Response

-The response will be a JSON object containing a “msg” property that contains a description of the response.
+The response will be a JSON object containing a "msg" property that contains a description of the response.

 Sample:
 {% highlight js %}